-So, over the past seven years, Gerald has been polling his audience trying to find out what kinds of topics they’d be interested in.
+So, over the past eight years, Gerald has been polling his audience trying to find out what kinds of topics they’d be interested in.
 Doing so, he noticed an inexplicable trend.
 Gerald:

 “The pattern is the same.
 There’s a lot of demand for tech and business, but those are the most poorly attended sessions.”